 Each spring, with the help of the artistic talent commissioned from Georgetown Central School, the Conservation Commission posts “Turtle Crossing” signs at important turtle travel corridors around town.

-Georgetown has a number of wetlands that are important for turtles.
-Each May, turtles begin to move to lay their eggs in more upland areas.
-As a result, they often have to cross roads to get where they are going, or to get back to the pond or wetland.
+Georgetown has a number of wetlands that are important for several species of turtle: snappers, painted and spotted (endangered in coastal areas).
+Beginning in May, turtles begin to move to lay their eggs in more upland areas.
+As a result, they often have to cross roads to get where they are going, or to get back to the pond or wetland, as do their offspring when they hatch.

-The turtle crossing signs serve to remind Georgetown residents to slow down and watch for turtles.
+The turtle crossing signs serve to remind Georgetown residents and visitors to slow down and watch for turtles.